Yara Veloso

 Info

-In my work, research and teaching I focus on technology as a medium and subject, particulary in how it shapes our understanding of reality.
-I explore the (dis)comfort that emerges when humanity and technology meet through research + material experimentation.
-I teach a semester-long class of Interactive Media at Artez University of the Arts in Arnhem since 2022 and have given workshops at Willem de Kooning Academy (Rotterdam, 2022 & 2023), Werkplaats Typografie (Arnhem, 2023), Royal Academy of Art/KABK(The Hague, 2025) and Nieuwe Instituut (Rotterdam, 2024).
-In 2024, I received the grant for emerging artists from the Mondriaan Fonds, the Dutch public fund for art and cultural herritage.
-My ongoing research on binary systems, polarisation and textiles is supported by a research grant from the Centre for Visual Arts (CBK) in Rotterdam.
+Alongside my practice I teach a semester-long class of Interactive Media at Artez University of the Arts in Arnhem since 2022 and have given workshops at Willem de Kooning Academy (Rotterdam, 2022 & 2023), Werkplaats Typografie (Arnhem, 2023), Royal Academy of Art/KABK(The Hague, 2025) and Nieuwe Instituut (Rotterdam, 2024).
+In 2024, I received the grant for emerging artists from the Mondriaan Fond (NL).
+My ongoing research on binary systems, polarisation and textiles is supported by a research grant from the Centre for Visual Arts (CBK) in Rotterdam, NL.

 Links